Skip to content

 }

-If we had exemplar support, we could have attached our trace_id to the histogram metric - through count_and_measure - to be able to cross-browse from grafana metric panels into a trace-viewer.
+In controller-rs (using prometheus_client) we attached our trace_id to the histogram metric - through count_and_measure - to be able to cross-browse from grafana metric panels into a trace-viewer.
+See this comment for more info.

 Exposing#